PURPOSE & OBJECTIVES

 The Intellectual Property Committee (IPC) promotes IP issues of importance to the IEEE

 membership (engineers, faculty, scientists, inventors, tech workforce, entrepreneurs, etc.).
-Issues include protection of patents, trademarks, and copyrights; and issues that encompass IP rights in fast
+The issues include protection of patents, trademarks, and copyrights; and issues that encompass IP rights in fast

 moving technology, technology transfer, and U.S. competitiveness & innovation.
-The IPC prepares testimony and position statements,
+The IPC prepares position statements,

-drafts legislation, and delivers expert testimony before the U.S. Congress & the United States Patent and Trademark Office.
+drafts legislation, files amici curiae with the US Supreme court, and delivers expert testimony before the U.S. Congress & the United States Patent and Trademark Office.

 At times, the IPC is called upon to offer advice to